Rushikesh6498/DB-Assignment/Answers.md

 1. Explain the relationship between the "Product" and "Product_Category" entities from the above diagram.

 Ans.
-The "Product" and "Product_Category" entities have one-to-one relationship.
+The "Product" and "Product_Category" entities have one-to-many relationship.
 One product_category can have multiple products but one product can belong to only one product_category.
      This relationship is represented by foreign key in "product" table which references primary key of "product_category" table.